ibm-client-success/think2020/README.md

 You will see the training progress status.
 This task takes about five minutes.
 ![img](labguide/img/powerai15.png)

-_**[Note]** Each `Train model` task consumes one dedicated GPU and each user can use 1 GPU.
-Please don't trigger `Train Model` multiple times at the same time.
+_**[Note]** Each `Train model` task consumes one dedicated GPU and each user can use 1 GPU. **Please don't trigger `Train Model` multiple times**.
 In that case, other users are not able to perform this task.
 If there is no available GPU, please skip the training task and continue the next step.
 You can come back to this task later._

 Congratulations!
 You completed the Building a machine learning model task.